Chemical fire in Illinois prompts authorities to order evacuations

-(CNN)Authorities in have ordered people near an industrial fire in Illinois to evacuate on Monday.
+(CNN)Authorities ordered people near an industrial fire in Illinois to evacuate on Monday morning.

 The fire broke out in Chemtool Inc., in Rockton, a city about 15 miles north of Rockford near the Illinois and Wisconsin state line.